ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab00.md

 Your first lab for this week is an introduction to programming on CSIL and in the Computer Science lab.</br>
 You will write your first C++ program that will print a specific text out on your computer display.
-<p>Also, please note (I'll only do this this one time, on your 1st lab) that your completed lab assignment must be turned in by this <font color="red">FRIDAY at NOON</font>.
+<p>Also, please note (I'll only do this this one time, on your 1st lab) that your completed lab assignment must be turned in by this <b><i>FRIDAY at NOON</i></b>.
 In fact, all of your assignments will be given to you on your Monday labs and then be expected to be submitted by the coming Friday at noon.</p>

 <h3>Step 1: Create an Engineering Account</h3>